PCSO Stephen Marnick Monthly Hale Crime Report (April 2017)

 18th April 2017 (report submitted after meeting)

-From pm 21st March to pm 17th April 2016 the following 30 entries are recorded on our systems for Hale Village.
+From am 19th March 2017 to pm 22nd April 2017 the following entries are recorded on our systems for Hale Village.
 I have summarised the entries to make it easier to get an overview.
-They are not in date order and details are omitted as needed.
+They are not always in date order and details are omitted as needed.

 0 Theft of a Motor Vehicle

 2 Theft From a Motor Vehicle Both Church Road at the bottom 07th & 17/04/17 one vehicle broken into via door - nothing taken and other rear window smashed nothing taken.

 2 Drugs 19/03/17 Kildare Close two males seen believed dealing drugs and 20/04/17 Cocklade Lane poss. drug use.

 6 Admin -Messages to Pass & Misc.
 Prison related Simple Advice, Police Generated

 2 Complaint against Police – same address